Skill Demand Index

 Salary data for Inventory Management is still accumulating.

-The most common pairings are Data Analysis, E-commerce, E-commerce Experience, SEO, Retail Store Management.
+The most common pairings are Communication Skills, Merchandising, SEO, Retail Store Management, Bachelor's Degree.
 Strengthening these alongside Inventory Management improves your fit across more positions.

-Top roles: Other, Marketing, Operations.
-Other positions have the highest demand at 67% of all Inventory Management jobs.
+Top roles: Other, Operations, Marketing.
+Other positions have the highest demand at 64% of all Inventory Management jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.